 HIPAA.
 Where a third party has signed a business associate agreement with a covered entity, and a disclosure of PHI would otherwise be permitted under the HIPAA without the authorisation of the person who is the subject of the PHI, the covered entity can generally disclose the PHI to the third party without the individual's authorisation.
-Trading partner agreements are generally used to establish the technology-related responsibilities of the parties to a transaction; where an authorisation would otherwise be required, the existence of a trading partner agreement.
+Trading partner agreements are generally used to establish the technology-related responsibilities of the parties to a transaction; where an authorisation would otherwise be required, the existence of a trading partner agreement would generally not change that requirement.